BARAVIND-12/World_Job_Layoffs-ETL-using-SQL/README.md

 - Improt the raw dataset into sql workbench.
 - Analyze the dataset.
 - Find the empty/blank values in the data using sql query and remove it.
-- remove the unnecessary rows and columns from the table using DELETE/DROP Function.
+- Now,Standardize the Dataset and remove any unnecessary rows and columns from the table.
 - Transform it into a useful data and Export the dataset.

 ## Result